Skip to content

 • Import lineage from: select how you want to provide the input file to be processed (see below for the required format)

 Directly upload a CSV file containing the lineage.
-Note that this is generally limited to ~10-20MB.

 • Lineage file: the CSV file containing lineage details to load.